top of page

 Let's get practical

-• Company A (Resident): Decides to distribute 20% of its profits as dividends.
-That portion gets taxed at the standard 15% CIT rate.
+• Company A (Resident): Suppose this Georgian-based company decides to distribute 20% of its profits as dividends.
+That portion would be subject to the standard 15% Corporate Income Tax (CIT) rate.

-• Company B (Non-Resident): Incurs some expenses that aren't directly related to its business operations in Georgia.
-Those costs would also be subject to the 15% CIT rate.
+• Company B (Non-Resident): If this company incurs expenses not directly linked to its business operations in Georgia, those costs would be liable for the 15% CIT rate.

 Aspect